ironhack-labs/lab-html-exercise/readme.md

 - "Create an Org" letters color: white

-## Hand in

-The best way to submit your work is by making a Pull Request (and the process is described in the GitHub lessons as well as in these **[guidelines](https://docs.google.com/presentation/d/1I7-9zlELCSTqDevrfEfi_S6bf0BoByqOPqMw6QWUDgc/edit?usp=sharing)**).
-Your TAs will check up your work and provide feedback.
-However, you don't have to wait to finish everything in order to follow the step listed in the guidelines.
-In a moment when you've made a first significant step in working on this assessment, we advise you to make a pull request.
-Starting from that moment, every change you make will be automatically added to that pull request and will be visible to your TAs for a checkup.

-Important: Notify your TAs via email or Slack direct message when you make a pull request, so they are aware of it and can go and check it.

 ## Summary

 In this exercise, you've built a clone of a piece of the npm home page.
-This site is very complex so if you managed to make it look anything like the original, good job! :trophy:
+This site is very complexed so if you managed to make it look anything like the original, good job! :trophy:

 This concludes the HTML / CSS module.
 We are proud of you!